-Subsidiaries are those entities (including structured entities and other holding vehicles) that are controlled by the Fund under the provisions of NZ IFRS 10 Consolidated Financial Statements.
-The Fund controls an entity when it is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power to direct the activities of the entity.
-The Board and management reassess whether or not the Fund controls an entity if facts and circumstances indicate that there are changes to one or more of the elements of control.
+Subsidiaries are those entities (including structured entities and other holding vehicles) that are controlled by the NZ Super Fund under the provisions of NZ IFRS 10 Consolidated Financial Statements.
+The NZ Super Fund controls an entity when it is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power to direct the activities of the entity.

-Under Section 59 of the Act, the Guardians must use their best endeavours to ensure the Fund does not control any other entity, with the exception of Fund Investment Vehicles (FIV's).
-A FIV is defined as an entity that is formed or controlled by the Guardians for the purpose of holding, facilitating or managing the investments of the Fund.
-A FIV that is controlled by the c) Associates
+The Board and management reassess whether or not the NZ Super Fund controls an entity if facts and circumstances indicate that there are changes to one or more of the elements of control.

-Guardians is a subsidiary of the Fund for accounting purposes.
+Under Section 59 of the Act, the Guardians must use their best endeavours to ensure the NZ Super Fund does not control any other entity, with the exception of Fund Investment Vehicles (FIVs).
+A FIV is defined as an entity that is formed or controlled by the Guardians for the purpose of holding, facilitating or managing the investments of the NZ Super Fund.
+A FIV that is controlled by the Guardians is a subsidiary of the NZ Super Fund for accounting purposes.
 All investment opportunities are diligently evaluated to ensure compliance with all relevant laws.

-As noted above, the Board and management have applied the exemption available under NZ IFRS 10 from preparing prospective consolidated financial statements for the Fund.
-As a result, its investments in subsidiaries are not consolidated, but are measured at fair value through profit and loss and are classified as 'unconsolidated subsidiaries' in the Prospective Statement of Financial Position.
+As noted above, the NZ Super Fund meets the definition of an investment entity and therefore the Board and management have applied the exemption available under NZ IFRS 10 from preparing prospective consolidated financial statements for the NZ Super Fund.
+As a result, its investments in subsidiaries are not consolidated, but are measured at fair value through profit and loss in accordance with NZ IFRS 9 Financial Instruments and are classified as 'unconsolidated subsidiaries' in the Prospective Statement of Financial Position.